ggordham/ora-presentations/tune-that-SQL-GLOC/README.md

 # tune-that-sql-GLOC
-Scripts from the Gutemala Tune that SQL presentation presentation January 2022
+Scripts from the Great Lakes Oracle Conference Tune that SQL presentation presentation May 2022

 These scripts are mostly based on examples from the Oracle example github repository: https://github.com/oracle/oracle-db-examples